 3) Description of time-based, spatial, and habitat-type use patterns of juvenile salmon using the Bellingham Bay shoreline.

-The project will use beach seine sampling to monitor fish use in estuary and nearshore habitats, with an emphasis on juvenile Chinook salmon.
-Sampling will occur twice per month during the season when juvenile salmon are present within shoreline habitats of Bellingham Bay and the Nooksack estuary, February through October of 2014.
-Sampling will be done by biologists from Skagit River Systems Cooperative with assistance from City of Bellingham sponsored Washington Conservation Corps crews and technicians from Lummi Nation.
+The project used beach seine sampling to monitor fish use in estuary and nearshore habitats, with an emphasis on juvenile Chinook salmon.
+Sampling occurred twice per month during the season when juvenile salmon were present within shoreline habitats of Bellingham Bay and the Nooksack estuary, February through October of 2014.
+Sampling was done by biologists from Skagit River Systems Cooperative with assistance from City of Bellingham sponsored Washington Conservation Corps (WCC) crews and technicians from Lummi Nation.

-Data collected will also include fish catch and length by species and hatchery mark, and data on the local environment such as temperature, salinity, dissolved oxygen, depth, and habitat type.
-In addition, prey samples will be collected from the water column and from some Chinook stomachs in order to assess habitat conditions (see Example Field Sheet).
+Data collected also included fish catch and length by species and hatchery mark, and data on the local environment such as temperature, salinity, dissolved oxygen, depth, and habitat type.
+In addition, prey samples were collected from the water column and from some Chinook stomachs in order to assess habitat conditions (see Example Field Sheet).

 Research crews set a beach seine net during nearshore monitoring (left).
 A juvenile salmonid is measured during sampling (right).